Will Medicare Cover Insulin?

 Are diabetes testing supplies covered separately?

 Yes.
-Meters, test strips, and lancets are covered as distinct benefits with their own cost-sharing rules.
-By combining Medicare’s $35 copay cap with the right plan selection, careful documentation, and—if needed—Solace advocate support, beneficiaries can keep insulin costs predictable and access consistent, no matter their delivery method or brand preference.
+Meters, test strips, and lancets are covered as separate benefits under Part B, with their own cost-sharing rules.
+After the Part B deductible, you generally pay 20% of the Medicare-approved amount.
+By combining Medicare’s $35 monthly cap with the right plan selection, careful documentation, and Solace advocate support, many beneficiaries can keep insulin costs more predictable and access more consistent.

 - Solace Health Glossary: Medicare Part B